SoftUni-Internal/interactive-content/EN/03-Exception-Handling/03-Raising-(Throwing)-Exceptions.md

 [slide hideTitle]

-# Using Throw Keyword
+# Using the "throw" Keyword

 - Throwing an exception with an error message

 ```java
 throw new IllegalArgumentException("Invalid amount!");
 ```
-- Exceptions can accept message and cause:
+- Exceptions can contain a message and a cause:

 ```java
 try {